 Horse racing is offering many value betting opportunities.
 Many bookmakers can’t figure out the real chance of a horse.
 If you are able to find odds that are overpriced (offering odds of 4.50 instead of 3.60) your bet on horse racing will count as a value bet.
 If you are able to find these mistakes for your picks, you will beat the bookies and end up in fairly high profits.

 Value betting is the most profitable betting strategy and based on my experience if you have access to enough bookmakers it can be done even for a living.
-Many bettors are making several thousands of euros from value betting as their main income source.
+Many bettors are making several thousand of euros from value betting as their main income source.

 Some value betting services are offering semi-automated value betting software.
 These can place bets automatically only after a single click.
 The majority of 100% automated software is based on API from value betting services.
 So it is possible to create functional software for automated value betting but in most cases, they require programming skills.

 Betfair exchange is used by many types of bettors.
 Generally speaking, this platform offers the most accurate odds.
 But many times bettors offer odds that are fairly overpriced.
 So even Betfair exchange is offering possibilities for value betting.
-This is the reason why so many value betting software are including them.
+This is the reason why so many value betting software is including them.

 Many bettors who don’t have deep knowledge and experience in smart betting techniques might think that value betting is gambling on a new level.
 If you are doing it right value betting will generate decent profit in the long run.
 This fact and technique are based on mathematics.
 So, value betting is not gambling if is done right.